 How does breast reduction work?

 After general anesthesia is administered, your surgeon will make an inverted T or keyhole-shaped incision pattern that circles the areola and extends down to the breast crease.
-Next, excess skin and glandular tissue will be excised, and fat liposuctioned from the area.
-Your plastic surgeon will reshape the underlying tissue, then lift the breast once the excess skin is removed.
+Next, excess skin and glandular tissue will be excised, and fat is removed through liposuction.
+Your surgeon will reshape the underlying tissue, then lift the breast once the excess skin is removed.
 Finally, the nipple and areola are elevated and the incisions are sutured.

 Recovery from breast reduction surgery is estimated at 1-2 weeks.
 You will likely be asked to wear a surgical bra as your breasts heal.
 Common symptoms are aching, swelling and bruising, and sometimes a loss of sensation in the nipples and skin.
 Over time, swelling will diminish and feeling should return.
 A drain consisting of a small tube may be placed under the skin to remove excess fluid that collects during the healing process.